apache/causeway-site/content/more-advanced-topics/ViewModel.md

 View models are immutable; their state is in fact encoded in their identity.
 Editable view models can be simulated by implementing the `ViewModel.Cloneable` interface.

+#### A word of caution: don't use view models indiscriminately

+One of the compelling things about Isis-based applications is that the cost of the UI/Application layer is zero if you don't make use of View Models.
+To put that another way: if you develop your Isis application only in terms of view models, then you are throwing away one of the major benefits of the framework.

+So, the sensible thing to do when building non-trivial business applications is:

+1. Focus on the overall domain model (particularly the shape which in turn gets influenced by the domain behaviour required - so sorting out the business behaviour up front with your business subject matter experts avoids an unsuitable shape that results from a "CRUD" behaviour alone).
+The domain model as represented by a UML class/object model should be devoid of all infrastructure plumbing concerns.

+2. Build the Isis app with just using Domain Objects taken directly from the Domain Model only (do not introduce View Models at this crucial stage).

+3. Verify the domain model with the business  using the live application from (2) and adjust as necessary.

+4. Once you have a consensus with the overall domain model then you can have a discussion with the business about any specialised UI interactions that might require the use of a View Model or several.

+5. Add as many View Models over time as necessary but don't use these to compensate for an inadequate Domain Model and don't use them in lieu of a required extension to the Domain Model (a good domain model shape that more or less follows Peter Coad's [Domain Neutral Component archetypal](http://www.step-10.com/SoftwareDesign/ModellingInColour/dnc.html) domain shape will stand you in good stead for extensibility and longevity).

+6. Never be tempted to put domain logic into View Models.

+7. Never have any of the domain objects dependent on View Models.
+I.e. The direction of dependency is one way: The View Models depend on the Domain Layer."

+(Adapted from [this post](http://isis.markmail.org/thread/uxo66yc54xdon4u5) on users@isis.a.o; many thanks).

 ## @ViewModel annotation